ideal-postcodes/api-typings/README.md

 ## Overview

-This repository contains Typescript interface typings for the Ideal Postcodes API (api.ideal-postcodes.co.uk).
+This repository contains Typescript typings for the Ideal Postcodes API (api.ideal-postcodes.co.uk).

 It specifies typings that define: